-Occupations among the Electoral Areas are concentrated in trades, transport and equipment operators and related occupations; occupations unique to the primary industry; and sales and service occupations.
-Electoral Area E has the second highest concentrations of occupations unique to primary industry of all Electoral Areas, reflective of the area's strengths in mining and forestry industries.
+Occupations among the Electoral Areas are concentrated in trades, transport and equipment operators and related occupations; Occupations unique to the primary industry; and sales and service occupations.
+The highest concentration of occupations in Electoral Area G is in trades, transport and equipment operation, which also represents the highest concentration of those occupations in the labour force for all Electoral Areas.